 Where there is deficit balance, the CI is required to liaise with the Business Unit to clear the deficit.

 Some projects will require a financial audit.
-The Research Grants and Contracts Office has a Research Grant Audit Officer that is responsible for the management of all audits relating to research projects.
+Research Grants and Finance has a Research Grant Audit Officer that is responsible for the management of all audits relating to research projects.
 At PG notification you will be informed of any audit requirements.All US Federal Funded projects are subject to Uniform Guidance/A-133 compliance.
 On acceptance of funding a meeting will be arranged with the CI and School Manager to advise you of your responsibilities and annual compliance requirements.
 This is a rigorous audit of the University’s processes which is conducted by an external company on an annual basis.

 US Federal Funds USFF (including NIH)